Build Host Constraints

 All of the following information applies to package manager

-all package manager calls happens on the build host and their
+all package manager calls happen on the build host, and their

 behavior can only be influenced by changing the setup of the